Think KCAI is the right school for you? Ready to apply to KCAI?

 If you are currently in the United States, there is additional documentation you will need to submit with your application.

-Submit your application materials to the KCAI admissions office for processing.
+Submit your application materials to the KCAI International Studies Office for processing.
 Send your application packet by mail to:

-Most application materials may also be sent to the KCAI admissions office via email at email@example.com.
+Most application materials may also be sent to the KCAI International Studies Office via email at email@example.com.

 Applicants are notified of the decision as soon as action is taken.
 Accepted students who plan to enroll at KCAI for the fall or spring semesters are required to make a $250 tuition deposit to hold their seats.
 This deposit is applied to tuition when the student enrolls and is refundable until May 1 for fall enrollment or Jan.
 15 for spring enrollment.